 Write a prescription

-This guide explains how to use Zedmed write a prescription, and includes electronic prescribing (escripts), controlled medicines and authority approvals.
+This guide explains how to use Zedmed to write a prescription and includes electronic prescribing (escripts), controlled medicines and authority approvals.

 Considerations